Big O Tires LLC is counting on a single word to help franchisees increase sales and improve the consumer experience inside its 449 stores.

 The word: “Yes!”

 “Tremendous opportunities can open up with that one little word,” says John Kairys, vice president and general manager of Big O Tires.
 “When we say yes to customers, they say yes to us.”
+Kairys says saying yes is more than a marketing line or advertising slogan.
+It requires owners and managers to consider everything from reviewing if a store is properly staffed and open the best hours for service, to studying whether a store creates an inviting environment.

 In 2018 Big O Tires, a division of TBC Corp., is rolling out new tools to help its franchisees say yes to consumers.
 There’s a new tool from Marchex Inc. that allows stores to monitor and review customer phone calls.
 A new website will allow consumers to schedule service appointments.
 And primary and secondary credit options help consumers with all financial backgrounds pay for the tires and services their vehicles need.